blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 -ac_supply
 ==========

-This is the amount of premined coins you would like the chain to have.
+This is the amount of pre-mined coins you would like the chain to have.

 The node that sets ``-gen`` during the creation process will mine these coins in the genesis block.

-If ``-ac_supply`` is not set, ``-ac_reward`` must be set, and the default value of 10 coins will be used.
-If ``-ac_pubkey`` is set, the  premined coins will be mined to the address of the corresponding pubkey.
-This parameter should be set to a whole number without any decimals places.
-This should be to set to less than ``2000000000`` to avoid 64 bit overflows.
+If ``-ac_supply`` is not set, ``-ac_reward`` must be set, and a default value of 10 coins will be used in the genesis block.
+If ``-ac_pubkey`` is set, the  pre-mined coins will be mined to the address of the corresponding pubkey.

+The ``-ac_supply`` parameter should be set to a whole number without any decimals places.
+It should also be to set to less than ``2000000000`` to avoid 64-bit overflows.

-Note: An additional fraction of a coin will be added to this based on the chain's parameters.
+Note: An additional fraction of a coin will be added to this based on the asset chain's parameters.
 This is used by nodes to verify the genesis block.
 For example, the DEX chain's ``-ac_supply`` parameter is set to ``999999``, but in reality the genesis block was ``999999.13521376``.

 -ac_reward
 ==========
-This is the block reward for each mined block in satoshis.
+This is the block reward for each mined block, given in satoshis.
 If this is not set, the block reward will be ``10000`` satoshis, and blocks will be on-demand after block 127 (a new block will not be mined unless there is a transaction in the mempool.)

 -ac_end
 =======